 Make use of future industry trends and forecasts to anticipate compliance challenges in advance.
 Don't wait until new compliance requirements emerge and you're scrambling to catch up with them.

 If you’re always scrambling to keep up with new regulations, or even worse, you’ve forgotten to maintain compliance with an old one, you’re costing your business loads of time and money.

-It may be necessary to look for outside help to maintain compliance if you feel you've dropped behind.
+It may be necessary to look for outside help to maintain compliance with a reputable IT consulting company if you feel you've dropped behind.